 For this reporting period, representatives from the Department of Mental Health - Division of Developmental Disabilities reported no new or pending legislative initiatives that would affect the current MO MFP Program.
 The DMH continues to implement staff positions related to transitions that included Employment Coordinators, Family Support Coordinators, and Community Living Coordinators in each of the Developmental Disabilities Regional Offices.
 The Community Living Coordinators are tasked with providing assistance in locating living situations for individuals interested in transitioning into the community.
 Each Regional Office will have a Self-Advocacy Specialist who is to work with families and others on self-awareness and diversity issues.
 The office will also have a Self-Directed Support Coordinator whose role will be to provide guidance, help and support to persons self-directing their services.
-The DMH has continued to use and expanded Target Case management (TCM) services to help manage growing caseloads and provide families more access to their service coordinator.
+The DMH has continues to use expanded Target Case management (TCM) services to help manage growing caseloads and provide families more access to their service coordinator.
 The DMH also provides onetime transition expenses to qualified individuals.
 These expenses are intended to help with start-up costs for such supports as Behavior Analysis and other expenses such as assistive technology and job support.

 The Division of Developmental Disabilities continues to have a major focus on guardianship outreach in regard to transition for the DD and DD/MI target groups.
-It has proven difficult to obtain guardianship consent for this population.
+At times, it has proven difficult to obtain guardianship consent for this population.
 To help address this problem, the division developed and implemented a series of approaches.
 This includes the sharing of transition success stories on video and in parent organization meetings, meeting one-on-one with peers, and providing videos on community housing options.
 The MO MFP stakeholder group also addresses this issue with guardians across all target populations.
-The division has also made efforts to provide technical assistance and training for DMH's Community Living Coordinators and Service Coordinators in order for them to better understand the process for transitioning people with DD out of nursing homes.
+The division has also made efforts to provide technical assistance and training for DMH's Community Living Coordinators and Service Coordinators in order for them to gain a better understanding of the process for transitioning people with DD out of nursing homes.

-From July to December 2015, representatives from the Department of Social Services - Division of Health and Senior Services reported no new or pending legislative initiatives that would affect the current MO MFP Program.
+From July to December 2016, representatives from the Department of Social Services - Division of Health and Senior Services reported no new or pending legislative initiatives that would affect the current MO MFP Program.
 The Department of Health and Senior Services continued to use their HCBS Web Tool or InterRAI Home Care Assessment (Inter RAI HC) which is intended to enhance the client assessment process and HCBS authorization.
 The Inter RAI HC focuses on a person's functioning and quality of life by assessing needs, strengths, and preferences.
 Upon completion, the Inter RAI HC calculates the participants nursing facility level of care for eligibility purposes.
 This assessment is also intended to help provide a continuity of care across settings and promote a person-centered evaluation.
-During this reporting period. it was decided that in cases where the individual will not be authorized for HCBS, staff will use same assessment tool statewide to ensure consistency with questions asked and information gathered.
+This assessment tool is very clinical in nature and some MO MFP participants have difficulty in meeting a 21-point nursing facility level of care and may not be authorized for HCBS.
+During this reporting period. it was decided that in cases where the individual will not be authorized for HCBS, attempts would be made to use an individual's natural community and other non-paid supports to assist with unmet needs.